TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## Trust Anchors and Layered Design

-The second premise concerns the layered design.
+The second premise for tokens being trust anchors concerns the layered design of the Internet.
 The success of the Internet demonstrates the power of a layered approach.
-The designers of Internet protocol did not concern themselves with what applications and presentations were enabled by the protocol.
-Instead, they designed it to focus on IP address-based data transfer.
-This approach allowed for competition among FTP, USENET, and the Web.
-A layered approach offers an evolutionary advantage.
-Even if early protocols are not successful, winning protocols like the Web could be designed without reinventing the layers below them.
+Instead of designing protocols around specific applications, Internet Protocol designers focused on enabling IP address-based data transfer.
+This approach allowed for competition among various Internet applications, such as FTP, USENET, and the Web, and provided an evolutionary advantage.
+Even if early protocols failed, more successful ones like the Web could be designed without reinventing the lower layers.

-Continuing with the car token analogy, Google Wallet supports the locking and unlocking of car tokens.
-If it were willing to enable innovations, it might provide authorisation features useful to the car wash company.
-However, car vendors are the source of innovation in this space.
-Car vendors could provide functionality to their car keys, such as a car wash mode, or generate geo-fenced keys (car keys that don't allow the car to be driven onto the roads), which the websites could use.
-But letting Google Wallet decide the features of the tokens would return us to the situation where the whole Web 2.0 market waits for trust anchors to provide certain services in order to innovate.
+This layered design approach can be applied to our car-key token analogy.
+Google Wallet, for example, supports the locking and unlocking of cars using car-key tokens.
+To enable innovations, Google Wallet could potentially provide authorization features useful to a car wash company.
+However, the real source of innovation in this space is the car vendors.
+They could add functionalities to their car-keys, such as a car wash mode or geo-fenced keys that restrict the car from being driven onto roads.

-Therefore, a layered design would be a great evolutionary advantage.
-Let tokens provide services instead of a platform, and let industrial bodies, DAOs, or applications themselves decide the curated list and standardise the offerings of token functions.
+If Google Wallet were to dictate the features of the tokens, we would revert to a scenario where the entire Web 2.0 market waits for trust anchors to provide specific services before they can innovate.
+A layered design, where tokens provide services independently of platforms like Google Wallet, would offer a significant evolutionary advantage.
+This approach would allow industrial bodies, DAOs, or applications themselves to decide on the curated list and standardize the offerings of token functions.

-To recap, the two reasons tokens, not platforms, are the trust anchors are because they are the origin of trust, and tokens need to be decoupled from the token-serving platforms such as Google Wallet in order to compete and drive forward innovation.

-Given that tokens are the new trust anchors, the effort to decentralise trust anchors should not just decentralise a token-providing platform, but should enrich tokens to carry out the functions of trust anchors.
+In conclusion, tokens, not platforms, should serve as trust anchors for two reasons.
+First, they are the origin of trust.
+Second, tokens need to be decoupled from token-serving platforms to foster competition and drive innovation.
+Therefore, efforts to decentralize trust anchors should not just focus on decentralizing token-providing platforms, but also on enriching tokens to carry out the functions of trust anchors.
 This brings us to the core concept of this paper: Smart Tokens.

 ---